 Vincent Tabak has been found guilty of the murder of Bristol landscape architect Jo Yeates and sentenced to a minimum of 20 years in jail.

 Miss Yeates, 25, was strangled in her Clifton flat after inviting her 33-year-old neighbour in for drinks last December, Bristol Crown Court heard.

 Her family said they hoped Tabak's life in prison would be a "living hell".

 After the case, it emerged the Dutch engineer kept internet pornography depicting violence against women.

 On computers recovered from his flat, police found images of men holding their hands around women's necks during sex and photos of women tied up in car boots.

-Mr Justice Field, sentencing Tabak, said: "I think there was a sexual element to this killing."'Dishonest and manipulative'
+Mr Justice Field, sentencing Tabak, said: "I think there was a sexual element to this killing."

 He added Tabak had committed "a dreadful, evil act on a vulnerable young woman" and that he intended to go "much further" after attempting to kiss her.

 "In my view you are very dangerous.
 In my opinion you are thoroughly deceitful, dishonest and manipulative."

 The jury had found Tabak guilty by a majority decision of 10-2 after three days of deliberations.